aoberthaler/Profile/README.md

 - **📊 heat_map_dash**
 Example of a dashboard and API (formerly hosted on Render), built initially for a friend to visualize geographic customer and retailer buying/selling trends.

+- **🌍 prognogeo_frontend**
+Self-created frontend for the Prognogeo climate prediction project.

 ### 🔒 Private Repositories (access or walkthough can be provided upon request)